 DROP: Students may drop courses until the end of the 5th full week of classes through Path@Penn without instructor approval.
 A “drop” means the course is removed from the student’s transcript.
+Students are strongly encouraged to speak with their academic advisor before dropping a course.
+Students who are receiving financial aid should check with Student Registration & Financial Services before dropping a course, since some packages require a minimum number of credits per semester.

 See the University calendar for the last day to drop a course.

 WITHDRAWAL: Students may withdraw from courses until the end of the 10th week of classes.
-Students are required to obtain instructor signature for withdrawals.
+Students are required to obtain instructor approval for withdrawals.
 Faculty typically approve withdrawals unless there are unresolved academic integrity issues OR there is an earlier withdrawal date about which students have been notified in writing on the course syllabus.
 Students who do not withdraw by the deadline will be subject to the grading policies of the course.
 Students who withdraw from a course receive a “W” on their transcript in place of a grade.
 Withdrawals are not factored into the GPA.

 See the University calendar for the last day to withdraw from a course.